ishneetknarang/Attendance_Module/README.md

 # Attendance_Module:-
-will keep the record of Attendance.
+will keep the record of Attendance of Students.
 Has features such as :-
 1.Attendance(To be marked)
 2.Attendance Summary(Between two dates)
-3.List of student present on particular date 4.Attendance by student(that on which days student are present)
+3.Show Attendance by student name
+4.Show Attendance by date
+5.Student Details